Everyone agrees that broken links are bad for user experience. But did you know that broken links can significantly hurt your WordPress SEO rankings?

 You can do this by setting up 301 redirects.

-First, you will need to install and activate the Redirection plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you will need to install and activate the AIOSEO Pro plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-You can now test this by visiting the old broken link, and you’ll be redirected to the new page.
+You can now test this by visiting the old broken link, and you will be redirected to the new page.

 For more information, see our guide on how to set up redirects in WordPress for beginners.

 We hope this article helped you learn how to easily find and fix broken links in WordPress.
-You may also want to see our actionable tips on how to optimize your images for web, and our pick of the best WordPress membership plugins to create a membership site.
+You may also want to see our guide on how to set up an SEO-friendly URL structure and our expert pick of the best internal linking plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.